bbgit/bbgit.github.io/README.md

-### Conditions as of May 17, 2025 at 2:01:39 PM CDT
+### Conditions as of May 17, 2025 at 2:06:58 PM CDT

 Temperature: 87.10 &deg;F

 Feels like: 87.10 &deg;F

-Humidity: 44%
+Humidity: 51%

-Wind Direction: ESE
+Wind Direction: NNE

-Windspeed: 1.1 mph
+Windspeed: 1.6 mph

-Wind Gust: 1.6 mph
+Wind Gust: 2.2 mph

 ---